top of page

 $111

-This covers just one SAT test date.
+This covers just one test date.
 If you retake the SAT, you'll pay again.

-Optional SAT Registration Modifications
+SAT Late Registration Fee

 Sometimes life happens, but you always have a chance to make up for it by paying some additional costs for the changes you may opt for.